AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 ## View activated audiences

 In the **[!UICONTROL Activate]** tab, both publishers and advertisers can view the audiences that are currently activated.
-Currently, automatically sent to the publisher's configured destination after the advertiser activates the audience.
+Currently, audiences are automatically sent to the publisher's configured destination after the advertiser activates them.

 ![Overview of the Activate tab, showcasing an activated audience.](/help/assets/collaborate/activate/activate-overview.png)